 Managing Volunteers - Rob Jackson Consulting Ltd

-A new online course is availableaimed at new or semi -experienced
+An online course is available, aimed at new or semi -experienced

 managers.
 Course start dates and fees are publicised on the

 website.
-Courses last for a 2 month period and involve individual
+Courses last for a six week period and involves individual

 study with personal tutor support.